river-veek/time-series/README.md

 * visualization.py - Functions for plotting Time Series data and computing errors in forecasted models.
 * testing - A suite of test case files for each of the python files listed above.
-* Installation_Instructions.txt - Document that provides the User instructions on how to install this repository
+* installation_instructions.txt - Document that provides the User instructions on how to install this repository
 * requirements.txt - Document that denotes what libraries need to be imported by the user for the project to work.